Profiling Sandbox violations (Linux)¶

 The profiler now offers a way to track sandbox violations happening from child processes on Linux systems.
 One can also rely on MOZ_PROFILER_STARTUP=1.
-Please make sure you select the Debug preset.
+Please make sure you select the Debug preset and that you enable the Sandbox feature.
+If you make use of a different preset, make sure the threads list includes SandboxProfilerEmitter to capture both threads.

 It will record sandbox requests (child process system calls intercepted) as well as audit (deny decision, whether the sandbox is running in permissive mode or not).
 This should also record SANDBOX_LOG statements, including the policy if the process is started when the profiler is running.